davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 gap property in grid and multicol is the same (coming to flexbox later, too)

 A lot of users of multicol are publishers: ebooks.
-CSS WG for multi-col is ~50% pubishers using CSS to print books
+CSS WG for multi-col is ~50% publishers using CSS to print books

 ## Flexbox
 Flexbox or grid?
 If you're putting widths on your flex items, you should probably be using grid.